 ears - Cleaning solutions should be

-cloth cleanse any wax, again working from the inside to the outside.
+cloth or cotton pads to cleanse any wax, again working from the inside to the outside.

 brushing -A small rubber pet brush that